|

 CHAIRMAN of Conwy CC PERSONALLY and ask him to do something about it - IF

-ENOUGH OF YOU KEEP PESTERING HIM, SOMETHING MIGHT ACTUALLY BE DONE
+ENOUGH OF YOU KEEP PESTERING HIM - THEN SOMETHING MIGHT ACTUALLY BE DONE

 |